 If you cannot get independent legal advice for your inclusion of this kind of media, then tread carefully.
 The best practice is if you are that unsure, or cannot get legal advice, or go ahead, then forget it and find another way to make your point

 Reporting current events may mean that copyright material is present through no fault of your own.
 If it is to be submitted for news broadcast then usually Fair Trading may apply and if not the broadcaster would omit any unusable media.
+FAIR USE 1) The non-competative right to use copyrighted material without giving the author compensation or to sue for infringement of copyright.

 2) The common and accepted practice of permitted use of news footage for legitimate purposes of media criticism and analysis in furtherance of freedom of press and opinion.